Frequently Asked Questions

 Financial Questions for Accepted Students

 International students are ineligible for financial aid provided by the US government; however, international students are eligible for scholarships.
-Please read on for more details.
+Please visit our International Scholarships page for more details.

 Jobs are competitive and an interview is required.
 Chances improve after the first semester.
 We cannot guarantee any student a job prior to his/her arrival to campus.
 An on-campus job can help with the student’s personal expenses (pocket money), but these funds are not sufficient to finance tuition costs.
 Students may work on campus up to 15 hours a week.
 Students on F1 or J1 visas are not permitted to work off campus unless authorized through CPT or OPT.